-Statewide outpatient Influenza-like illness (ILI) hospitalizations are within expected levels.
+Statewide outpatient Influenza-like illness (ILI) hospitalizations are within expected levels for this time of year.

 The average weekly percentage of ILI visits in San Bernardino County Emergency Departments has increased compared to the previous week, seen in Table 1.